MiteshShah/miteshshah.github.io/resume/index.md

 I am passionate about Linux and Open Source software.<br>
 I like to create reliable well-automated systems that require minimal manual maintenance.
-I believe lazy sysadmin is a good sysadmin ;)
+I believe a lazy sysadmin is a good sysadmin ;)
 <br><br>

 #### Experience